OpenLane-V2: A Topology Reasoning Benchmark for Unified 3D HD Mapping: Introduction

+However, serving as separations of neighboring lanes, the visible lanelines might not benefit downstream tasks directly.
+In common circumstances, vehicles follow the center of lanes, \textit{i.e.}, lane centerlines, to drive on the road.
+To generate this type of invisible and conceptual trajectories, post-processing techniques are required based on the perceived lanelines.
+However, the desired trajectory becomes empty and the vehicle loses guidance when lanelines are absent, such as driving into a crossroad that typically does not have markings.

-Similarly, the perception of traffic signals is formulated as a typical 2D detection problem in PV.
-Though traffic elements on the roads, such as traffic lights and road signs, provide practical and real-time information, existing formulations~\citep{fregin2018driveu, ertler2020mapillary} do not provide correct information for a certain car.
-The reason is that one traffic signal controls one or several lanes according to the predefined traffic rules.
-As all the traffic elements at a scene are detected simultaneously, autonomous vehicles might get confused about which to obey.
+Similarly, the perception of traffic signals is formulated as a classic 2D detection problem on front-view images.
+Though traffic elements on the roads, such as traffic lights and road signs, provide practical and real-time information, existing formulations~\citep{ertler2020mapillary, fregin2018driveu} emphasize the accuracy of their positions but ignore proper guidance for cars on the road.
+The reason is that one traffic signal may control one or several lanes according to predefined traffic rules.
+Given that all traffic elements within a scene are perceived simultaneously, there exists the possibility for vehicles to be confused about which is the appropriate traffic instruction to obey.
+Hence, topology relationships between centerlines and traffic elements are established to assign traffic information to a particular lane.

-In this work, we seek to unify the abovementioned tasks and provide an ideal understanding of driving scenes that promotes downstream tasks directly.
-To this end, we propose \datasetname to shed light on the task of \textbf{scene structure perception and reasoning}.
-The requirement of perception is to obtain correct information from the captured scenes, while reasoning defines the topology relationships of perceived entities to generate a reasonable understanding of the environment.
+As depicted in \cref{fig:overview}, we seek to unify the aforementioned tasks and provide a comprehensive understanding of driving scenes, including the static entities such as lanes and traffic elements, along with their topology relationships.
+To this end, we propose the \datasetname dataset to shed light on the task of \textbf{scene structure perception and reasoning}.
+The requirement of perception is to obtain correct instance-level information, such as positions and semantic meanings, from captured scenes, while reasoning is to deduce topology relationships of perceived entities to generate a reasonable understanding of the environment.
+For the newly defined task, we strive to make our metric capable of covering all aspects of the task.
+The \textbf{OpenLane-V2 Score (OLS)} summarizes model performances with its component of $\text{DET}$ and $\text{TOP}$ scores for perception and reasoning respectively. \cref{sec:task} describes the proposed tasks and metrics.